 I feel no shame admitting that I had stuffed animals on my bed into my thirties.
 Despite being a grown adult with a day job, I still love and collect toys, and I especially have a sick fetish for Designer Art Toys.
 This is why the annual Five Points Festival is my jam.
 Thanks to this awesome blog, I was able to score press passes once again to this year’s Five Points Fest, which took place the first weekend in June.
-Since Geoffrey is no longer on-the-scene, so to speak, I brought along my Partner in Squee, Jamie, and we spent about 5 or 6 hours trawling through hundreds of tiny toys and using the words “Cute” and “Adorable” about one hundred million billion times, each.
+Since Geoffrey is no longer on-the-scene, so to speak, I brought along my photographer and Partner in Squee, Jamie, and we spent about 5 or 6 hours trawling through hundreds of tiny toys and using the words “Cute” and “Adorable” about one hundred million billion times, each.
 Just being serious.
 While many designer toys are limited editions that can sell for hundreds of dollars, it is also possible find dozens of captivating art toys at Five Points Fest that can be yours for as little as $10 each.
 Please enjoy my photos of some of the toys that we found to be most squee-worthy, and you will see how easy it can be to build an affordable toy collection that adds joy to your life.

 Do you like Buff Monster?
 I sure do.
 This Hot Pink version of his Mister Melty creation is a limited edition that was selling in the Clutter Magazine booth for about $275, I think.
 That sounds like a big chunk of change, but consider that this piece is also a highly-collectible work of art.
 Clutter is a generous sponsor of Five Points Fest so I want to give them a big Shout Out, right now!

 These cute little guys are called Squash Buddies ($8 each) and, yes, they are scented!
 Top Trenz is the manufacturer and they were found in the PIQ booth.